 - Cut the meat into bite-sized pieces (approximately 1" cubes)1¼ pound / 570 grams cubed beef

-- Coat the meat in flour seasoned with 1 teaspoon of salt2 tablespoons flour, 1 teaspoon salt
+- Place the meat in a small mixing bowl and coat it in flour seasoned with 1 teaspoon of salt2 tablespoons flour, 1 teaspoon salt

 - Heat 2 tablespoons sunflower oil in a saucepan (or large frying pan) and fry the meat until nicely browned on all sides.
-See note 1.
-Then return the meat to the bowl while you make the sauce.3 tablespoons sunflower oil
+Return the meat to the bowl while you make the sauce.3 tablespoons sunflower oil

-- Put the onion and garlic into a food processor and pulse until the onion is finely chopped.
-See note 2.1 large onion, 2 cloves garlic
+- Put the onion and garlic into a food processor and pulse until the onion is finely chopped.1 large onion, 2 cloves garlic

-- Heat 1 tablespoon sunflower oil in the same frying pan and stir fry the onions and garlic until they start to soften – about 3 minutes.
+- Heat 1 tablespoon sunflower oil in the same frying pan and stirfry the onions and garlic until the onions soften and turn translucent.
+Take care not to allow them to brown.

 - Stir in all the spices and continue to fry for a further minute.
-Stir well to ensure the onions are completely coated with the spices.
-See note 3.2 teaspoons ground cumin, 1 teaspoon ground coriander, 1 teaspoon ground turmeric, ½ teaspoon ground cardamom, 2 teaspoons garam masala, 1 teaspoon dried chili flakes, ¼ teaspoon ground cloves, ¼ teaspoon ground black pepper
+Stir well to ensure the onions are completely coated with the spices.1 teaspoons ground cumin, 1 teaspoon ground coriander, 1 teaspoon ground turmeric, ½ teaspoon ground cardamom, 2 teaspoons garam masala, 1 teaspoon dried chili flakes, ¼ teaspoon ground cloves, ¼ teaspoon ground black pepper

-- Add the can of chopped tomatoes, 2 tablespoon of brown sugar and 2 tablespoon red or white wine vinegar.
-Stir well and bring to the boil.14 ounce / 400 grams can chopped tomatoes, 2 tablespoon dark brown sugar, 2 tablespoon red or white wine vinegar
+- Stir in the tomatoes, brown sugar and vinegar.
+Also, stir in any flour remaining from coating the meat.
+Bring to a boil.14 ounce / 400 grams can chopped tomatoes, 2 tablespoon dark brown sugar, 2 tablespoon red or white wine vinegar

 - Serve with white rice and/or naan bread to mop up all the delicious gravy.